zoisite-rb/zoisite-rb/guides/source/plugins.md

 - Loads your plugin automatically through the Gemfile
 - Provides a Zoisite environment to test your plugin's integration
 - Includes generators, models, controllers, and views as needed for testing
-- Can be used interactively with `rails console` and `rails server`
+- Can be used interactively with `zoisite console` and `zoisite server`

 **The Gemspec file** (`api_boost.gemspec`) defines your gem's metadata, dependencies, and the files to include when packaging.